 By 2036, forecasts expect 90,000 people travelling to work each day in the morning peak hours, so the $5.4 billion project will deliver a 10.2 kilometre rail link from Dutton Park to Bowen Hills, with 5.9 kilometres of tunnel under the Brisbane River and CBD, connecting to both northern and southern rail networks in and out of the CBD.

 Related reading: Construction on the $5.4 Billion Cross River Rail Now Under Way

 This will be Brisbane CBD’s first integrated, mixed-use precinct incorporating office, retail, hotel and residential uses.
 Valued at $1 billion, it will include Australia’s first purpose-built W Hotel, two-storeys of retail beneath a 40-storey office tower and an 82-storey residential tower, due in 2019.

 Still under the approval and funding processes, this $944 million development initiative proposes a high frequency, high capacity public transport system along a 21km route servicing 18 stations.

 Approval is yet to be received for the $2 billion development of an entertainment precinct located on top of the Roma Street rail interchange hub.
 Facilities include a $450 million, 17,000-seat arena along with multiplex cinemas, an amphitheatre and proposed commercial, residential and hotel towers.

 Brisbane’s commercial real estate markets have languished over recent years as the negative impacts from the end of the resources boom rolled through the economy.
 Brown is confident the worst is now over and Brisbane has a bright future ahead.

-Outside of the CBD, rapid transport projects are likely to make suburbs along the routes viable locations for future mixed use development projects as they become more sought after residential locations.
+Outside of Brisbane's CBD, major rapid transport projects are likely to make suburbs along the routes viable locations for future mixed use development projects as they become more sought after residential locations.